 Dale Earnhardt Plaza - 109 West A Street

 Located on Main Street between A and B Streets, the one-acre Dale Earnhardt Plaza honors Kannapolis hometown hero and racing legend, Dale Earnhardt.
 The 900-pound, nine-foot-tall bronze statue is surrounded by walkways and gardens.
-Visitors can also enjoy a granite monument contributed by Earnhardt fans from Vermont and New York.
+Visitors will also see personal messages from his many fans who have sponsored bricks at the granite monument.
+You are welcome to reserve the plaza for a special event, birthday or wedding.

-You can sponsor a brick in Dale Earnhardt Plaza to be a permanent part of the tribute.
+You can sponsor a brick in Dale Earnhardt Plaza.
 Download the brick order form.

 Dale Earnhardt Tribute Numerology